 NB – I am, of course, basing the fact that disk storage continues to get ever cheaper based on what has happened in the recent past – there is no guarantee this will continue to be the case in the future!

-With both of these factors in mind, it stands to reason that the average cloud storage user will continue to require more cloud storage over time and that a lifetime cloud storage plan purchased today might actually be of no use in a certain number of years’ time.
-For example, it could be that a commonly sought lifetime cloud storage quota (say, 2TB) which is considered very generous today might actually be considered very small in, say, 20 years’ time and the price of subscribing to such an allocation might be very low (or even free) from certain cloud providers by this point in time.
+With both of these factors in mind, it stands to reason that the average cloud storage user will continue to require more cloud storage over time and that a lifetime cloud storage plan purchased today might actually be of no real use in a certain number of years’ time.
+For example, it could be that a commonly sought lifetime cloud storage quota (say, 2TB) which is considered very generous today might actually be considered very small in, say, 20 years’ time and the price of subscribing to such an allocation monthly might be very low (or even free) from certain cloud providers by this point in time.

 With all of the above in mind, I think it reasonable to suggest to people that they think carefully about the real value, benefits and risks associated with “lifetime” cloud storage plans and how this might apply to their own circumstances.
 For example, if you do require a 2TB cloud storage plan (which will typically cost approx. $100 / year on subscription right now), a lifetime plan offering this allocation for, say $400 might prove a very good buy if the account in question is made use of for 4+ years in total (with any additional years after this proving effectively free versus buying this storage on a subscription basis).